buildbuddy-io/buildbuddy/docs/workflows-config.md

 ## Mac configuration

-By default, workflows will execute on BuildBuddy's shared Linux executors, but it is also possible to run workflows on macOS by using self-hosted executors.
+By default, workflows will execute on BuildBuddy's Linux executors, but it is also possible to run workflows on macOS by using self-hosted executors.